Rose-FidalgoAmorim/eurozone-convergence-analysis/README.md

 ## Project Overview

-This project examines whether five selected major Eurozone economies — **Belgium, France, Germany, Italy and Spain** — converged or diverged in terms of **GDP growth, inflation and unemployment** between 2000 and 2023.
+This project investigates whether five major Eurozone economies — **Belgium, France, Germany, Italy and Spain** — converged or diverged in terms of **GDP growth, inflation and unemployment** between **2000 and 2023**.

-Although these countries share a common monetary policy under the European Central Bank, their long-term economic outcomes remain substantially different.
-The analysis therefore distinguishes between:
+Although these countries share a common monetary framework under the **European Central Bank (ECB)**, their economic trajectories have significantly diverged over time.
+The objective of this analysis is to distinguish between:

-- **common cyclical movements**, driven by shared shocks and monetary conditions;
+- **Common cyclical patterns**, caused by shared economic shocks such as the 2008 financial crisis and the COVID-19 pandemic;
-- **structural convergence or divergence**, reflected in persistent cross-country differences.
+- **Structural differences**, reflected in persistent gaps in growth performance, inflation stability and labour-market outcomes.

+The project combines:

-The project combines a Python notebook for data preparation and economic analysis with a four-page Power BI dashboard for interactive reporting and visual communication.
+- a **Python-based economic analysis notebook** for data preparation, exploration and statistical analysis;
+- a **Power BI dashboard** for interactive data visualisation and business-oriented communication.

+The final output provides both technical analysis and economic interpretation, with insights on convergence challenges within the Eurozone.

 ---

-## Research Question
+# Research Question

-> To what extent did Belgium, France, Germany, Italy and Spain converge in GDP growth, inflation and unemployment between 2000 and 2023?
+**To what extent did Belgium, France, Germany, Italy and Spain converge or diverge in GDP growth, inflation and unemployment between 2000 and 2023?**

 ---

+# Project Objectives

+The analysis aims to:

+- Compare long-term economic performance across selected Eurozone economies;
+- Identify similarities and differences in economic cycles;
+- Analyse the impact of major crises;
+- Evaluate inflation stability relative to the ECB's 2% target;
+- Study structural differences in unemployment;
+- Communicate economic insights through interactive dashboards.

+---

-## Project Outputs
+# Project Outputs

 This repository contains:

-- three original World Bank indicator datasets;
+- Three raw World Bank indicator datasets;
-- a reproducible Jupyter Notebook;
+- A complete Jupyter Notebook containing:
+  - data cleaning;
+  - transformation pipeline;
-- data cleaning and transformation steps;
+  - exploratory data analysis;
-- descriptive statistics and time-series analysis;
+  - descriptive statistics;
-- a correlation heatmap and cross-indicator scatterplots;
+  - correlation analysis;
+  - SQL-based analysis;
+  - economic interpretation;
-- a four-page Power BI dashboard;
+- A four-page Power BI dashboard;
-- a PDF dashboard export and dashboard screenshots;
+- Dashboard screenshots and PDF export;
-- economic interpretations, policy implications and limitations.
+- Documentation explaining methodology, findings and limitations.

 ---

+# Technologies & Skills

-## Tools and Skills
+## Tools

-### Tools

 - Python
   - Pandas
   - NumPy
   - Matplotlib
   - Seaborn
 - Jupyter Notebook
+- SQL (SQLite)
+- Power BI
 - Power Query
-- Power BI
 - DAX
 - GitHub

-### Skills Demonstrated
+## Skills Demonstrated

 - Data cleaning and transformation
-- Data validation
-- Exploratory data analysis
+- Exploratory Data Analysis (EDA)
-- Descriptive statistics
-- Correlation analysis
-- Time-series visualisation
+- Time-series analysis
-- Cross-country comparison
+- Cross-country economic comparison
-- DAX measure creation
+- Statistical correlation analysis
+- SQL querying
-- Dashboard design
+- Dashboard creation
-- Economic interpretation
-- Policy-oriented communication
+- Data storytelling
+- Business and policy-oriented insights
-- Technical documentation in English
+- Technical documentation

 ---

-## Data
+# Data

-### Source
+## Source

 **World Development Indicators — World Bank**

+The dataset is publicly available from the World Bank database.

-### Period
+## Period

 **2000–2023**

-### Geographic Scope
+## Countries Analysed

-The five countries included in the main analysis are:
+The main analysis focuses on five Eurozone economies:

 - Belgium
 - France